Title

 The amendment to Act No. 2377 allows municipalities organized under Act Numbered Eighty-Two to fix or change the dates of their fiestas, taking into consideration important events and history, while also granting the council authority to regulate cockfighting and prohibit card games in cockpits.

-A resolution changing the date of the local fiesta must be passed by a two-thirds majority of all the members of the municipal council.
+A resolution changing the local fiesta date must be passed by two-thirds of all the members of the municipal council.

-A local fiesta shall not be held more than once each year and must be held precisely on the designated date unless postponed due to public calamities.
+A local fiesta shall not be held oftener than once in each year.

-Weighty reasons include typhoons, inundations, earthquakes, epidemics, or other public calamities that prevent holding the fiesta on the fixed date.
+Typhoons, inundations, earthquakes, epidemics, or other public calamities that make it impossible to hold the fiesta on the fixed date.

 Analyze Cases Smarter, Faster